-Walter J. O'Brien, Jr. (66) has been a director of the Company since May 2000 and a consultant to the Company since September 1999.
-From June 2001 to present Mr. O'Brien has been the Director General of the International Advertising Association.
+Walter J. O'Brien, Jr. (67) has been a director of the Company since May 2000.
+From June 2001 to December 2002, Mr. O'Brien was the Director General of the International Advertising Association.
 From September 2000 to June 2001, he was the Executive Director of the Privacy Leadership Initiative, Inc. From May 1999 to September 2000, he was a consultant for The O'Brien Association, a brand consulting firm.
 From November 1995 to April 1999, Mr. O'Brien was the President of the National Advertising Review Council, an advertising self-regulatory organization.
+Previously, he was Vice Chairman and on the Board of Directors and Executive Committee of J. Walter Thompson Worldwide, one of the worlds leading advertising agencies.
 He graduated from Marquette University, completed the Advanced Advertising Planning Program at Harvard University and attended the Executive Program at Stanford Graduate School of Business.

 Chester L.F.
-Paulson (66) has been a director of the Company since May 2001.
+Paulson (67) has been a director of the Company since May 2001.
 Since 1970, Mr. Paulson has served as President and Chairman of Paulson Capital Corporation and as Director of Corporate Finance and Director of its wholly-owned subsidiary, Paulson Investment Company, Inc. which provides full service brokerage services and is engaged in investment banking services.
 Mr. Paulson earned his Masters of Business Administration from the University of Portland.

-Frederick A. Russ (58) has served as a director of the Company since November 1996 and as Chairman of the Board from May 2000 to May 2001.
+Frederick A. Russ (59) has served as a director of the Company since November 1996 and as Chairman of the Board from May 2000 to May 2001.
 Dr. Russ has served as Dean of the College of Business Administration at the University of Cincinnati since September 1994.
 From July 1989 to September 1994, he was Marketing Department Head and Professor of Marketing at the University of Cincinnati.
-Dr. Russ served on the Board of

-Directors of Cree, Inc. ("Cree") from 1988 to 1992.
+Dr. Russ served on the Board of Directors of Cree, Inc. ("Cree") from 1988 to 1992.
 He earned his Ph.D. in industrial administration at Carnegie-Mellon University.

-Robert S. Thomas (54) has served as the President and Chief Executive Officer of the Company since July 2000 and as Chairman of the Board since May 2001.
+Robert S. Thomas (55) has served as the President and Chief Executive Officer of the Company since July 2000 and as Chairman of the Board since May 2001.
 From June 1998 to July 2000, Mr. Thomas served as the President and Chief Operating Officer of the Company.
 From November 1996 to June 1998, Mr. Thomas served as a consultant to the Company on various financing and sales related matters.
-From October 1977 to November 1996, Mr. Thomas was employed with Morven Partners, one of the nations largest processors and distributors of both raw and processed edible nuts, and its predecessor companies in various capacities including President and Chief Executive Officer.
+From October 1977 to November 1996, Mr. Thomas was employed with Morven Partners, one of the nation's largest processors and distributors of both raw and processed edible nuts, and its predecessor companies in various capacities including President and Chief Executive Officer.
 Since November 2000, Mr. Thomas has served as a member of the Board of Directors of The University of North Carolina Health Care System.
 Mr. Thomas earned his Bachelor of Science degree in Business Administration from West Virginia University.

-George A. Thornton, III (61) has served as a director of the Company since May 2001.
+George A. Thornton, III (62) has served as a director of the Company since May 2001.
 Since June 1984, Mr. Thornton has been a real estate developer.
 Additionally, from 1997 to 1998, Mr. Thornton served in various capacities including as Chief Executive Officer of Rhodes Furniture, Inc. From 1984 to 1997, Mr. Thornton was a marketing consultant to Kincaid Furniture.
 Mr. Thornton earned his Associate of Arts degree from Louisburg College.